Diego Forlán

+After retiring as a player, Forlán began his coaching career in Uruguay, managing Peñarol and Atenas in 2020 and 2021.
+He has also collaborated with FIFA in several ventures, having served as a tournament ambassador for the 2018 FIFA U-17 Women's World Cup, and since 2022, has served as an international ambassador for the FIFA Museum.
+Since July 2023, Forlán has continued his tennis career, competing in the ITF Masters tour, ranking in the 35+, 40+, and 45+ age categories, and played his first ATP event at the 2024 Uruguay Open in doubles with Federico Coria.

 Early life and education

-Forlán was born and brought up in the Montevideo barrio of Carrasco.
-His family — which included three brothers, a sister, four cousins, his maternal grandmother and her sister — resided in an apartment building on Potosi street, a short distance from the casino and the rambla.
-He is the son of former player and Uruguayan international Pablo Forlán.
+Forlán was born on 19 May 1979 and raised in the neighborhood of Carrasco in the capital city of Montevideo.
+His family – which included three brothers, a sister, four cousins, his maternal grandmother and her sister – resided in an apartment building on Potosi street, a short distance from the Hotel Carrasco and the Rambla.
+Forlán was born into a family of professional footballers, being the son of former player Pablo Forlán, having played several prolific years for Peñarol and São Paulo and represented the Uruguay national team in the 1966 and 1974 FIFA World Cups, and the grandson of Juan Carlos Corazzo, known for his tenure with Independiente in Argentina, through his mother, Pilar Corazo.
+He is also a distant relative to footballers Richard Forlán and Cristopher Fiermarin.

-Forlán attended multiple schools in the private and state sector.
-He started at Liceo Francés Jules Supervielle in Buceo, but later switched to Erwy School because it was closer to his home.
+Forlán attended multiple schools in the private and state sector during his youth.
+He started at the Liceo Francés Jules Supervielle in Buceo, but later transferred to the Erwy School because it was closer to his home.
 This was followed by Scuola Italiana di Montevideo and then Liceo 15 in Carrasco.
 He learned English at school from a young age.
-As a child, Forlán played tennis at Carrasco Lawn Tennis Club in addition to football, which often took place on the streets.
+As a child, Forlán played tennis at the Carrasco Lawn Tennis Club, in addition to football, which often took place on the streets.

 On 14 September 1991, Forlán's sister Alejandra was seriously injured and eventually left handicapped by a car accident that also killed her boyfriend.
 The cost of the medical bills plunged his family into financial crisis, though this was later averted due to the fundraising efforts of Diego Maradona.
-Until this point Forlán was also dedicated to tennis, but having been inspired by Maradona's generosity, began to focus more on football in the hope that he might contribute to paying for his sister's treatment himself.
+Until this point Forlán was also dedicated to tennis, but ultimately focused more on football, like his father and grandfather, in the hope that he might contribute to paying for his sister's treatment.

 Club career

 Early career

-Forlán was a boyhood fan of Peñarol and played youth football for both Peñarol and Danubio F.C.
-In 1995, a 16 year old Forlán moved to France, where he spent four months on trial at AS Nancy, but was ultimately not offered a contract by manager László Bölöni.
+Forlán was a boyhood fan of Peñarol and played youth football for both Peñarol and Danubio.
+In 1995, a 16-year-old Forlán moved to France, where he spent four months on trial at Nancy, but was ultimately not offered a contract by manager László Bölöni.